-An introduction to the study of argumentation, critical evaluation, the structure of language in written composition, and research techniques.
-Practical applications of critical thinking skills in everyday situations such as problem solving and evaluation of arguments will also be explored.
+This course is an introduction to the study of argumentation, critical evaluation, the structure of language in written composition, and research techniques.
+Practical applications of critical thinking skills in everyday situations such as moral thinking, problem-solving, and the evaluation of arguments.
 Additionally, arguments will be studied within the context of philosophical issues, texts, and subject matter.
 A major research paper is also required for the course.

 Class Materials: View textbook and/or other materials for this course available at the Bookstore.

 Class Dates: This class runs from 2022-09-26 to 2022-12-16.